nccgroup/blackboxprotobuf/lib/README.md

 identifier for a message type previously stored in `blackboxprotobuf.known_messages`.
 If both are specified, the 'message_type_name' will be ignored.

+### JSON Encode/Decode

+The `protobuf_to_json` and `protobuf_from_json` functions are convenience functions for  encoding/decoding messages to JSON instead of a python dictionary.
+These functions are designed for user-facing input/output and will also automatically sort the output, try to encode bytestrings for better printing and annotate example values onto the type definition structure.

+## Export/import protofile

+The `export_protofile` and `import_protofile` will attempt to convert a protobuffer `.proto` file into the blackboxprotobuf type definition and vice versa.
+These functions provide a higher level interface to `blackboxprotobuf.lib.protofile` which only takes a filename.
+The protofile functions do not implement a full proper parser and may break on some types.
+One common case to be aware of is the "import" statements in ".proto" files, which are not supported.
+Any imported files must be manually imported with `import_protofile` and saved in `blackboxprotobuf.known_messages` first.

+## Validate Typedef

+The `validate_typedef` function is designed to sanity check modified type definitions and make sure they are internally consistent and consistent with the previous type definition (if provided).
+This should help catch issues such as changing a field to an incompatible type or duplicate field names.

+## Output Helper Functions

+The `json_safe_transform` is a helper function to help create more readable JSON output of bytes.
+It will encode/decode bytes types as `latin1` based on the type in the type definition.

+The `sort_output` is a helper function which sorts the output message based on the field numbers from the typedef.
+This helps makes the JSON output more consistent and predictable.

+The `sort_typedef` function sorts the fields of the typedef in order to make the output more readable.
+The message fields are sorted by their number and type fields (eg. name, type, inner message typedef) are sorted to prioritize important short fields at the top and especially to keep the name and type fields from getting buried underneath a long inner typedef.

 ## Type Breakdown
 The following is a quick breakdown of wire types and default values.
 See